GroodInWar/Lab2-INET3101/README.txt

         7 - Exits the program

 Functions:
-    1. add()
+    1. print_all_records()
         Input Type(s) (if any):
-            int num1
-            int num2
+            void
         Output Type:
-            int
+            void
         Algorithm Description:
-            Takes in two integers, num1 and num2, and returns the sum of the num1 and num2 as int data type.
-It has a complexity of O(1).
+            The algorithm iterates though the database by using pointer arithmatics, and prints the contents of each structure the pointer is pointing at.
+The algorithm has a complexity of O(n).

-    2. multiply()
+    2. print_num_records()
         Input Type(s) (if any):
-            float num1
-            float num2
+            void
         Output Type:
-            float
+            void
         Algorithm Description:
-            Takes in two floats, num1 and num2, and returns the product of num1 and num2 as float data type.
-It has a complexity of O(1).
+            The algorithm prints the value contained in the global variable num_records.
+The algorithm has a complexity of O(1).

-    3. reverse()
+    3. print_size_database()
         Input Type(s) (if any):
-            char *str
+            void
         Output Type:
             void
         Algorithm Description:
-            Takes in a character pointer, str, and defines a chararacter pointer, ptr, at the last char in the memory sequence of str.
-Then, iteratively decrements ptr, until it reaches the first char in that str points to.
-It has a complexity of O(n).
+            The algorithm iterates through the database by using pointer arithmatics, and adds the size of each attribute in the record (in case of pointers, the algorithm adds the size of the pointer plus the ammount of memory allocated for each of them).
+After the loop reaches its end, the algorithm prints the size of the database in bytes.
+The Algorithm has a complexity of O(n).

-    4. compare()
+    4. add_record()
         Input Type(s) (if any):
-            char *str1
-            char *str2
+            struct record *stdrecord
         Output Type:
             int
         Algorithm Description:
-            Takes in two character pointers, str1 and str2, and iterates through both of them, while both of them are different than the '\0' character and they have they have the same character value.
-Finally, if they are still the same after the iteration, then the function return 0, and 1 otherwise.
+            The algorithm takes in a pointer to a struct record.
+If stdrecord pointer is null, the algorithm returns 1.
+If num_records is equal to 0, the algorithm initiates a database, moves stdrecord to the space allocated for database (also icrements num_records and num_of_accesses), and returns 0.
+        If num_records is equal to 1, the algorithm initiates a new database with enough space for 2 struct records, moves the struct in the old database to the new database, moves the stdrecord to the second space that was allocated for the database (also increments num_records and num_of_accesses), and returns 0.
+Otherwise, the algorithm allocates space for num_records+1 struct records, iterates through the old database and move its struct records from it to the new database, moves stdrecord to the final space allocated (also increments num_records and num_of_accesses), and reutrns 0.
+The algorithm has a complexity of O(n) in the worst case.

+    5. delete_record()
+        Input Type(s) (if any):
+            void
+        Output Type:
+            int
+        Algorithm Description:
+            The algorithm uses a pointer to point to the last struct record in the database if num_records is greater than 0, frees its attributes, decrements num_records and num_of_accesses, and returns 0.
+Otherwise, returns -1.
+The algorithm has a complexity of O(1).

+    6.print_number_of_accesses()
+        Input Type(s) (if any):
+            void
+        Output Type:
+            void
+        Algorithm Description:
+            The algorithm prints the value stored in num_of_accesses.
+The algorithm has a complexity of O(1).